sp-karl/OfficeDocs-SharePoint/migration/mm-migration-admin-role.md

 ## FAQs

 **Question:**  I'm migrating network file shares.
 Can I use the Migration Admin role instead of the Sharepoint Admin?</br>
 Answer:  Yes.
-You can sign in SharePoint Admin Center with Migration Admin role and manage file share migration.
-Please note that when you install file share migration agent, you need to sign in with SharePoint Administrator role.
+You can sign in to the SharePoint Admin Center with the Migration Admin role and manage file share migration.
+Please note that when you install the file share migration agent, you need to sign in with the SharePoint Administrator role.

 **Question:** Can I assign this role to an existing user account?</br>
 Answer:  Yes.

 **Question:**  I created a new user account in the Microsoft Admin Center, and assigned it the Migration Admin role.
-Does this new account have access existing projects?</br>
+Does this new account have access to existing projects?</br>
-Answer:  Yes, provided you access Migration Manager from the Microsoft Admin Center to migrate from Google Drive, Box, Dropbox and Egnyte.
+Answer:  Yes, provided you access Migration Manager from the Microsoft Admin Center to migrate from Google Drive, Box, Dropbox, and Egnyte.
 </br>**Question:**  I currently have my migration team assigned with the SharePoint Admin role.
 Can I just continue using that?</br>
 Answer:  Yes, using the Migration Admin role isn't required.
 However, it makes managing access easier.

-**Question:** I see a gmail migration entry listed that I wasn't expecting.
+**Question:** I see a Gmail migration entry listed that I wasn't expecting.
 Answer:  This is a known issue, and a fix is pending.